 Electric Pokémon counters

 Naturally, the best counters to electric Pokémon are ground Pokémon, considering the latter is their only weakness.
-It might seem like a limited pool, but there are some great options out there, including Rhyperior, Golem, Excadrill, and Garchomp.
+At a glance, you might think that you don't have many options, but there are some incredibly powerful ground-types out there: just look at Garchomp and Rhyperior.
+Then there's Mamoswine, Sandslash, Donphan, and Marowak, too.

 What are electric Pokémon resistances?